June 20, 2013

 How Much Does It Cost to Submit an Entry?

 Submission fees are comprised on an annual basis, based on various factors like budget, competitive and market analysis.
-Fees generally run from $90-$150 per entry.
+Fees run from $125-$175 per entry.
 IABC members receive a discount on entry fees.
 The Call for Entries brochure outlines fees each year.

 What Is IABC?